Axway/amplify-central/content/en/docs/Overview/_index.md

 #### Administration

-The management plane allows platform admins and API providers to administer users, teams, agents, and other related entities in support of managing your distributed environments and organizations.
-Providers can manage onboarding of developers, assign permissions, and oversee the environments.
-As consumers create apps and subscribe to assets, providers can grant access and manage those subscriptions.
+API providers can manage onboarding of developers, assign permissions, and oversee the environments.
+As consumers create apps and subscribe to assets, API providers can grant access and manage those subscriptions.

 #### Analytics